My name is Kimberly. I was born and raised in Norwalk, Connecticut.

 Unfortunately, the seizure activity progressively worsened as it became linked to panic attacks and uncontrollable anxiety for hours each day.
 In March, my doctors conducted an EEG which showed that my seizures were originating within the remaining part of my left insula and spreading to different areas of my brain.

 We discussed a second surgery but my doctors were concerned that resection, beyond the insula, could cause permanent language impairment.
-In addition to the insula resection, the RNS System became an option.
+The RNS System became an option.
 When I learned how it would continuously be working with my brain to monitor and respond to seizure activity, within the inoperable area, I immediately agreed and was eager to proceed.

 May 19th, 2017, I underwent my second brain surgery at UCSF.
 This time, I was awake for four and a half hours out of the six because it was imperative to monitor my seizure activity and cognitive ability.
 Dr. Chang removed the remaining portion of my left insula, while I was awake, and put me to sleep while they implanted the RNS System near my left operculum.